What is the Average Rate of Return?

 You can use the following Calculator.

 It is important to understand the concept of the average rate of return as it is used by investors to make decisions based on the likely amount of return expected from an investment.
 Based on this, an investor can decide whether to enter into an investment or not.
 Further, investors use this return for ranking the assets and eventually make the investment as per the ranking and include them in the portfolio.

 This has been a guide to what is the Average Rate of Return.
-Here we discuss how to calculate the Average Rate of Return and its formula along with practical examples and downloadable excel template.
+Here we discuss how to calculate the Average Rate of Return and its formula and practical examples and a downloadable excel template.
 You can learn more about Accounting from the following articles –